finite-element/finite-element-course/doc/source/index.rst

    This is the webpage for the `Imperial College London Mathematics
    <http://www.imperial.ac.uk/maths>`_  module
    MATH96063/MATH97017/MATH97095 Finite Elements: numerical analysis and implementation.
+There's an introductory video explaining what the module is about `online here <https://player.vimeo.com/video/426777950?autoplay=1>`_.

    Other people are welcome to make use of the material here.
 The authors welcome feedback and would particularly appreciate an `email <mailto:david.ham@imperial.ac.uk>`_ if this material is used to teach anywhere.